tytydraco/yessleep/out/Watches_us_when_were_eight.md

 Years go by and I have a daughter, she turned eight and on the phone she told me of when “it” watched her.

-A shadowy figure, everywhere she went in her home (_her mother and I have been divorced_) it followed.
+A shadowy figure, everywhere she went in her mother’s home, it followed.

+Since her mother and I were divorced and living in separate houses miles apart, all I could do was listen.

- As she explained its appearance and how it was in broad daylight, she added one detail that struck me to my core.
+ As she explained its appearance and how it was in broad daylight, she then added one detail that struck me to my core.
 The being had faint red eyes.